Computing Vertex and Edge Connectivity of Graphs Embedded with Crossings: Concluding Remarks

-Another class of near-planar graphs that we did not explore are graphs that are embeddable without crossings on a surface of higher genus.
-Examples of such graphs include toroidal graphs.
-We believe that our methods are unlikely to extend easily to such graphs, even if they are just biconnected.
+In this paper, we showed that embedded graphs with small ribbon radius share the property with planar graphs that all vertices of a minimum vertex cut lie in a bounded diameter subgraph of $\Lambda(G)$.
+This property enabled a linear-time algorithm to test vertex and edge connectivity for many classes of near-planar graphs.
+One may ask whether our techniques extend to graphs drawn on other surfaces, such as a torus.
+We believe that this is unlikely.
 Consider the graph in Figure \ref{fig: torus} for an example.
-This graph $G$ is obtained by connecting two disjoint copies of planar grid graphs, each of which is 3-vertex-connected, with two edges on opposite sides of the grids.
-Therefore, $G$ has a unique minimum vertex cut and a unique minimum edge cut, both of size 2.
-Note that the face distance between endpoints of the two edges is large; so this example is an obstacle to a direct generalization of our results to toroidal graphs.
+This graph is obtained by connecting two disjoint copies of planar grid graphs, each of which is 3-vertex-connected, with two edges on opposite sides of the grids.
+The two edges connecting the grids form a unique minimum edge cut, and contracting the two edges gives a unique minimum vertex cut.
+The face distance between endpoints of the two edges can be made arbitrarily large; so this example serves as an obstacle to generalizing our results to toroidal graphs.
+In another direction, one wonders what properties and algorithms of planar graphs can be generalized to embedded graphs with small ribbon radius.
+Of special interest are weighted versions: Can a minimum edge cut of an embedded edge-weighted graph with small ribbon radius be computed as fast as for planar graphs?